doc-metrix/general/README.md

 Use [semantic versioning](http://semver.org/) (semvar) for communicating versions.

-*	Any new data types should be communicated as `minor` updates.
+*	Any new metrics should be communicated as `minor` updates.
 *	Any corrections/value modifications should be `patches`.
 * 	Any specification restructuring (changing field names, removing fields, etc) should be communicated as a `major` update.